changdaozheng/DSAI_mini_project/README.md

 4. Decision Tree Regression
 5. Random Forest Regression

+## Approach
+1. Data preparation was done to select key features that were relevant for our analysis.
+2. Data cleaning was done to remove incorrect values and null values.
+3. Exploratory data analysis was done to identify the extent of income inequality across age, gender and race.
+Insights were derived from analysis results.
+4. Futher data pre-processing was done to scale the data and remove outliers.
+5. Machine learning models were trained with a 80-20 train-test split.
+Hyperparameters were tuned to increase model accuracy.

 ## Conclusion
 - Wage disparity based on Age, Gender and Race does exist in the United States
     - Wages start to decline after 50 years old even as years of experience increases
     - Females earn about 32% less than Males on average and underearn Males at all quartiles
     - White Americans earn about 35% more than Black and Hispanic Americans
+- Random Forest Regression was the best model out of the 5 models deployed.
 - Machine Learning could be used to provide a fair income benchmark based only on modifiable factors but more work needs to be done
     - More data needs to be collected and in the present to accurately reflect the current situation.
 Including data across a few decades, which have different socio-economic situations, may have introduced bias into the data and reduced data quality.
     - More complex models, such as nerual networks could be employed to give more accurate predictions.